yingshaoxo/fuckwsl2/README.md

 ## Other ideas
 * I want the `systemctl` back

-> feel free to pull a request to get involved to fight with wsl2
+> feel free to pull a request to get involved to make love with wsl2